 Why We Get Fearful as We Get Older

 Age-related fears do not develop just because people get weaker as they get older.
 We are born pre-installed with fight or flight software called the limbic system.
 For survival purposes we inherited very limited and raw fear triggers which communicate fear so that we save ourselves from impending doom.
 But that primal fear is limited to such things as fear of falling, predators and sudden sounds or movements from dark places.
-So much of the paranoia experienced by older persons is genetics……and is often magnified by age-related dementia.
+It turns out that much of the paranoia experienced by older persons is genetics-based……and is often magnified by age-related dementia.
 The older we get the more fearful we become of our fragility and mortality as well.
-Anxiety is such a waste of life but I have seen from my ex partner that it’s quite debilitating if it’s fed.
-So you have to acknowledge that it isn’t real because it compounds and it’s dangerous.
-Our limbic system is in serious need of an upgrade because we have developed a lot of unnecessary baggage.
+The first thing you have to acknowledge is that many of your fears aren’t real…..despite the fact that they feel real.

 Because the stresses of health problems, losses and and other major life changes build up as we get older, we tend to become anxious.
 Some surveys suggest that one in five older adults suffer anxiety symptoms that require treatment.
 In addition to psychological causes, medical disorders common in older adults can be directly responsible for the anxiety we feel.
 These include heart disease, neurologic illness, thyroid and other hormone problems.
 In addition, anxiety can be a drug side effect.
 And seniors take a lot of medicine.
 However, older people often experience a greater sense of vulnerability, so things like heights or big crowds become more of an issue.